Department Funding

 The U.S. congress authorizes bills to fund the federal highway investment programs.
 These funds are distributed to the local governments through the state Departments of Transportation.
 Certain highways in LaSalle County are eligible for federal aid.
 Up to 80% of the improvement cost is paid for with federal monies and must be matched by a minimum of 20% local funds.
 The design, associated reports, and construction must all meet strict federal criteria.

-The Special Bridge Program provides federal funds for local and state bridges that meet the eligibility criteria.
+The Special Bridge Program (formally the Major Bridge Program) provides federal funds for local and state bridges that meet the eligibility criteria.
 This is a discretionary program and all proposed projects must compete on a statewide level.
-LaSalle County, through the Highway Department, has captured over 16.35 million dollars from this fund in recent years for structures carrying County Highway 21 over the Fox River at Wedron ($580,000), County Highway 3 over the Fox River at Sheridan ($2,400,000), Broadway Street, Streator over the BNSF Rail Road ($1,626,000) former County Highway 58 over Somonauk Creek near Lake Holiday ($960,000), County Highway 33 over the Little Vermillion River ($1,120,000), County Highway 23 over the Vermillion River ($2,928,000), First Avenue over First Creek ($1,288,000) and N.42nd Road over Somonauk Creek, Sheridan ($1,312,000), and County Highway 5 (Sandy Ford Road) over the Vermillion River ($8,120,000), and County Highway 5 (Richards Road) over Wolf Creek ($1,184,000).
+LaSalle County, through the Highway Department, has captured over 16.35 million dollars from this fund in recent years for structures carrying County Highway 21 over the Fox River at Wedron ($580,000), County Highway 3 over the Fox River at Sheridan ($2,400,000), Broadway Street, Streator over the BNSF Rail Road ($1,626,000) former County Highway 58 over Somonauk Creek near Lake Holiday ($960,000), County Highway 33 over the Little Vermillion River ($1,120,000), County Highway 23 (Ed Hand) over the Vermillion River ($2,928,000), First Avenue; Mendota over First Creek ($1,288,000) and N.42nd Road over Somonauk Creek, Sheridan ($1,312,000), and County Highway 5 (Sandy Ford Road) over the Vermillion River ($8,120,000), and County Highway 5 (Richards Road) over Wolf Creek ($1,184,000).
 These funds are being used to construct over $26 million in bridge projects.
-The Highway Department has submitted an application for the FY 2026 Special Bridge Program for the Leland Bridge seeking $1,336,000 in federal funds.
+The Highway Department has submitted an application for the FY 2028 Special Bridge Program for the Leland Bridge seeking $1,336,000 in federal funds.

 The Highway Safety Improvement Program (HSIP) is a core Federal-aid funding program with the goal of achieving a significant reduction in traffic fatalities and serious injuries on all public roads.
 Both fatalities and serious injuries on the local roadway systems have increased.
 Emphasis is being placed to address these severe crashes occurring on local roadways.
 Highway safety improvement projects correct or improve a location or feature or address a highway safety problem that is contributing to these severe crashes on the roadway.
 The federal funding level is a maximum of 90 percent of the total improvement cost for HSIP projects with the local agency being responsible for the 10 percent matching funds.
-Past awards include $1,190,000 for intersection safety improvements at U.S. Route 52 and County Highway 2, $585,000 to improve approximately 1.25 miles of E.29th Road in Northville Township, $615,000 for safety improvements at the intersection of C.H.
-4 and C.H.
-15 and $320,094 for shoulder widening on curves east of Sheridan on C.H.
-32. Current awards are $612,443 for intersection improvements at CH 33 and CH 43, and $189,000 for intersection improvements at CH 5 and Illinois Route 23.
+Past awards include $612,443 for intersection improvements at C.H.
+33 & 43, $189,000 for intersection improvements at C.H.
+5 and IL Route 23 and $865,170 for shoulders and rumble strips on C.H.
+15. A successful application this year with a HSIP commitment of $905,914 for shoulders and rumble strips on C.H.
+2.

 State Funds